jsdevel/open-source-etiquette/README.md

 ##Publishing Work
 * The best outcome in any endeaver is one where we've learned a TON!
 Don't care so much about having others use what you build.
 In the end, people want what's useful.
 Rarely do we write something that meets every need.
-* Small works are easier to swaller, much like food.
+* Small works are easier to swallow, much like food.